PyFilesystem/pyfilesystem/docs/implementersguide.rst

 If you do this, please avoid generic terms as they may conflict with existing or future implementations.
 For example ``"bobs_ftpfs.author"``, rather than ``"ftpfs.author"``.

-If your meta values are static, i.e. they never change, then create a dictionary class attribute called ``_meta`` in your implementation that contains all the meta keys, values.
+If your meta values are static, i.e. they never change, then create a dictionary class attribute called ``_meta`` in your implementation that contains all the meta keys and values.
 The default ``getmeta`` implementation will pull the meta values from this dictionary.

 .. _essential-methods: